rahul-gharat/dronahq-docs/docs/building-apps-guides/building-interactive-tables.md

 To use this feature you need to toggle on `Allow` in pagination group, to use this feature your api should support pagination.
 There are 2 types of pagination's supported by DronaHQ `limit offset based` and `cursor based`. you can also decide the position where this pagination bar will be displayed by setting `Pagination Bar Location` property.

 ### Freeze columns
-To use this feature you need to toggle on `Freeze columns` property, this feature enables you to freeze columns when you are scrolling horizontally the number of columns freezed will not move from there position.
+To use this feature you need to toggle on `Freeze columns` property, this feature enables you to freeze columns when you are scrolling horizontally the number of columns froze will not move from there position.

 ## Actions
 In Table grid control you can configure different set of actions like `row_select`, `add_click`, `update_click`, `refresh_click`, etc. The First action here is `on Row click`, so what action will be performed on row click like `Select Row` will perform the action flow configured in `row_select` event,`Show Details` will open detail view, `Navigate with Selection` will navigate to screen that is configured.